mysql/mysql-utilities/docs/man/mysqlreplicate.rst

    database name to use in testing replication setup (optional)

-.. option:: --verbose, -v
+.. option:: -v, --verbose

-   display additional information during operation
+   control how much information is displayed. e.g., -v = verbose, -vv = more verbose, -vvv = debug

 NOTES